 MFA in Creative Writing students may not add or drop units at any time.

 Antioch University has campuses located in Los Angeles; Santa Barbara; Seattle, Washington; Keene, New Hampshire; and Yellow Springs, Ohio.
 Students enrolled at Antioch University Los Angeles may wish to cross-enroll in course(s) hosted by any of the Antioch’s campuses through intra-university registration.
 The intra-university registration’s administrative procedure is available from the Office of the University Registrar or campus Office of Integrated Student Services.

 Concurrent Learning: Registration for Classes Taken at Another Institution

 AULA students are sometimes permitted to take units at another institution while being enrolled during a term at AULA.
 This is a way for students to take necessary coursework (for example, to take the science courses required for entry into medical school) that isn't available at AULA.

 A student who wishes to enroll in concurrent learning units must first get permission from AULA to ensure that these units are eligible for transfer.
-This process requires signatures from both the program chair and the Office of the Registrar as they will need to determine if, a) the units at the other institution will be transferable to AULA, b) the course is not offered at AULA (or it is, but not at the time necessary for the student to complete the program).
-If the student is on financial aid, the form will require a signature from the Director of Financial Aid to ensure appropriate awarding.
+This process requires signatures from the student's advisor and the program chair as they will need to determine if, a) the units at the other institution will be transferable to AULA, b) the course is not offered at AULA (or it is, but not at the time necessary for the student to complete the program).
+If the student is on financial aid, the form will require a signature from the Associate Director of Financial Aid to ensure appropriate awarding.